Province of Varese

-The province of Varese (provincia di Varese) is a province in the Lombardy region of Italy.
+The Province of Varese (provincia di Varese, Pruvincia de Vares) is a province in the region of Lombardy in Italy.
 Its capital is Varese, but the largest city is Busto Arsizio.

+It has a population of 884,801 in an area of 1198.11 km2 across its 136 municipalities, making it the 6th most densely populated province of Italy.

-The headquarters of AgustaWestland, the company merged into Leonardo since 2016 and the world's largest producer of helicopters, is based in Samarate, a comune (municipality) of the province.
-The province has 139 municipalities.
+The headquarters of AgustaWestland, the company merged into Leonardo since 2016 and the world's largest producer of helicopters, is based in Samarate, a town of the province.

-It has a population of 881,907 in an area of 1198.11 km2, making it the 6th most densely populated province of Italy.